 When you first start eating healthy, you’re supposed to feel great, right?
 You certainly should, but that might not always happen right away.
 It can take some time for your body to adjust to a new diet, especially if you’re used to eating large amounts of carbs and you’re now depriving yourself of them.
 Your body is going to go through a period of detox while it adjusts, and just like detox from anything else, you can feel pretty crummy while your body is adjusting.

 Most people burn glucose (sugar) for fuel, and that glucose is supplied by carbs; after all, the body naturally uses carbs as its primary source of energy.
-On the keto diet, you severely limit your carb intake, and when you do, your body runs out of glucose and uses fat for fuel instead.
+One of the fundamental rules of the keto diet is to strictly limit your carb intake, and when you do, your body runs out of glucose and uses fat for fuel instead.
 As your body is making that transition, it can leave you feeling pretty lousy for a temporary period of time.